OSNEXUS/rgw-autotier/README.md

 ### PATTERN

-PATTERN can be any pattern that can be put to Lua string.find() and must exclude semicolons (;) as that is used as the line delimiter.
-This is used to match to the object name
+PATTERN is used to match the object name via regex.
+The pattern must be compatible with Lua's regex ( see Lua string.find() ) and must exclude semicolons (;) as that is used as our rules line delimiter.

 ### OPERATOR